By Gabrielle Kratsas

 On top of the typical group fitness classes and personal training, students can join a F.I.T.
 Dawg class where they will be challenged twice each week by trained professionals in a 45-minute workout; they also provide online support with a motivational Facebook page.
 UGA’s outdoor recreation program is stacked with a climbing wall, challenge course and plenty of adventure trips to choose from.

-14. University of Chicago in Chicago, Ill.
+14. University of Chicago

 At the University of Chicago, students can eat locally-sourced bread, cheese, fish and cage-free eggs; even the coffee they drink is fair-trade.
 When buying the food for their meals, Dining Services supports minority and women-owned businesses.
 The UChicago Dining website features weekly menus with nutritional information and ingredients.
 They offer gluten-free, vegan, vegetarian, Zabiha Halal and kosher options.
 Students will also find a guide to managing food allergies online.